da-n/webhook.site.Docker/README.md

     DB_USERNAME
     DB_PASSWORD

-Note after changing the above, you will need to re-run the migration as follows:
+Note after changing the above, you will need to re-run the migration once as follows:

     $ docker exec -it webhook_site sh
     $ cd /opt/app